manufakturet-booking/manufakturet-booking.github.io/_pages/terms.md

 The equipment in this booking system is available to students and employees from The Department of Architecture, Design, and Media Technology (CREATE), with certain restrictions - see below.

-By using the Medialogy Booking System you agree with the following rules
+By using the Medialogy Booking System you agree with the following rules:

 You are personally responsible for all borrowed equipment.
 Loan of equipment is free - no deposit fee is required